unforswearing/dued/help.md

 2. `dued` occasionally gets weird with dates that are more than 20 days in the future. `30` and `90` seem to cause a lot of issues with the output.

 3. When using `dued` to get a date and time, it will automatically round down.
 So if you are running the script past the 30 minute mark, your future time will reflect the current hour, not the next hour (meaning `5:30` will show as `5` in the future, not `6`).
-I would like to change this (see the To Do).
+I would like to change this.